View allAll Photos Tagged Interoperability

 Battle Group Poland U.S. Soldiers conduct sling-load training with the M777 Howitzer near the Bemowo Piskie Training Area during Saber Strike 17 June 7.
 Saber Strike 17 is a U.S. Army Europe-led multinational combined forces exercise conducted annually to enhance the NATO alliance throughout the Baltic region and Poland.
 This year’s exercise includes integrated and synchronized deterrence-oriented training designed to improve interoperability and readiness of the 20 participating nations’ militaries.
 (U.S. Army photo by Charles Rosemond, Training Support Team Orzysz)

-April 28, 2008, Navy Lt.
-Jerome V. Cerdan (right), a dentist, examines a patient with the assistance of Petty Officer 3rd Class Alfredo Ruiz-Borges, a dental technician, and an interpreter at the field dental clinic in Thmor Pouk, Banteay Meanchey, Kingdom of Cambodia.
-The sailors attached to 3rd Medical Battalion, 3rd Marine Logistics Group, are preparing the patient for a tooth extraction.
+April 26, 2008, Navy Lt.
+Rachel M. Anderson (left), a dentist, injects anesthesia into a patient at the field dental clinic in Tmar Pok, Banteay Meanchey, Kingdom of Cambodia while Petty Officer 3rd Class Shauna L. Kelley, a dental technichan, and an interpreter assist.
+The sailors are attached to 3rd Medical Battalion, 3rd Marine Logistics Group.
 Marines and sailors of 3rd Medical Battalion are deployed in support of Cambodia Interoperability Program '08, a bilateral Medical and Dental Civil Action Program which is intended to build on the relationship between the U.S. and Cambodian governments and develop interoperability between U.S. forces and the Royal Cambodian Armed Forces.
 (Official USMC photograph by Cpl.
 Thomas Lew)

 This is what CAmbodia